The CIMA Exam Formats

 - New un-seen information presented in the exam

-- You should also refer to knowledge of pre-seen information when answering
+- You should also refer to your knowledge of pre-seen information when answering

 Find out more about the CIMA exams: